actualmira/ZeroTrust-SIEM-SOAR-CSPM/README.md

 **Event timeline:**
 ![Security Events Grph](screenshots/phase2/15-wazuh-security-events.png)

 The graph shows activity spikes on Oct 17 (when I was actively working on the project).
-Normal baseline activity is much lower.
+Normal baseline activity is usually much lower.

 **Host-based monitoring working:**